dotnet/docs-maui/docs/user-interface/controls/map.md

 ### Customize map behavior

-The behavior of a `Map` can be customized by setting some of its properties, and by handling the `MapClicked` event.
+The behavior of a <xref:Microsoft.Maui.Controls.Maps.Map> can be customized by setting some of its properties, and by handling the `MapClicked` event.

 > [!NOTE]
 > Additional map behavior customization can be achieved by customizing its handler.
 For more information, see [Customize controls with handlers](~/user-interface/handlers/customize.md).

 #### Show traffic data

-The `Map` class defines a `IsTrafficEnabled` property of type `bool`.
+The <xref:Microsoft.Maui.Controls.Maps.Map> class defines a `IsTrafficEnabled` property of type `bool`.
 By default this property is `false`, which indicates that traffic data won't be overlaid on the map.
 When this property is set to `true`, traffic data is overlaid on the map:

 ```xaml
 <maps:Map IsTrafficEnabled="true" />